-The Laws of the Game are intended to provide that games should be played with as little interference as possible, and in this view it is the duty of referees to penalise only deliberate breaches of the Law.
+view it is the duty of Referees to penalise only deliberate breaches of the Law.
 Constant whistling for trifling and doubtful breaches produces bad feeling and loss of temper on the part of the players and spoils the pleasure of spectators.

-By para. (c) of Law V the referee is empowered to terminate a match in the event of grave disorder, but he has no power or right to decide, in such event, that either team is disqualified and thereby the loser of the match.
+(9) By para. (d) of Law V the Referee is empowered to terminate a match in the event of grave disorder, but he has no power or right to decide, in such event, that either team is disqualified and thereby the loser of the match.
 He must send a detailed report to the proper authority who alone has power to deal further with this matter.

-If a player commits two infringements of a different nature at the same time, the referee shall punish the more serious offence.
+(10) If a player commits two infringements of a different nature at the same time, the Referee shall punish the more serious offence.

-It is the duty of the referee to act upon the information of neutral linesmen with regard to incidents that do not come under the personal notice of the referee.
+(11) It is the duty of the Referee to act upon the information of neutral Linesmen with regard to incidents that do not come under the personal notice of the Referee.